rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 0. <a href="http://www.scaledagileframework.com/about/" target="_blank">About SAFe</a>
 0. <a href="http://www.scaledagileframework.com/agile-release-train/" target="_blank">Agile Release Train (ART)</a>
+ provides architectural, engineering, and User Experience guidance to help teams build systems that support current and upcoming user and business needs.
+Each ART is a long-lived, self-organizing team of Agile Teams, a virtual organization (5 – 12 teams) that plans, commits, and executes together to a single Vision, Roadmap, and Program Backlog.
 0. <a href="http://www.scaledagileframework.com/agile-architecture/" target="_blank">Agile Architecture</a>
 0. <a href="http://www.scaledagileframework.com/agile-teams/" target="_blank">Agile Team</a>
 0. <a href="http://www.scaledagileframework.com/architectural-runway" target="_blank">Architectural Runway</a>